Madera Brain Injury Lawyer

 Brain injuries can range from mild to severe, resulting in symptoms that reflect the difference.
 Some, such as concussions, will usually heal with time and rest, while others require emergency surgery.
 According to the Centers for Disease and Prevention, a traumatic brain injury is one where the brain ceases to function normally when it sustains a direct hit or penetrating head injury.

 The brain floats in the skull, which protects it from outside elements.
 It has a soft, almost jellied consistency.
 Once the head is jarred, the brain will impact against the hard inner surface of the skull, causing damage.
 This can bruise the brain or cause it to bleed, resulting in problems that will affect its activity.
 Also, the nerve fibers emanating from the brain can be affected by an accident, leading to damaged functional capacity.Basic Types of Brain Injuries

-Overall, there are two basic brain injury categories, called primary injuries and secondary injuries.
+Overall, there are two basic brain injury categories: primary and secondary injuries.
 The following is a list of both primary and secondary brain injuries:

 Primary injuries: These occur when the accident happens.
 They can be seen after a car accident, a fall, a blow to the head, or a sports-related injury.
-The damage may be focal, meaning it affects a particular area of the brain, such as a specific lobe.
-Alternately, it can involve both sides of the brain, frequently incurred when the person's head strikes the pavement.
-The latter is more apt to cause a much more comprehensive range of symptoms.
+The damage may be focal, affecting a particular brain area, such as a specific lobe.
+It can involve both sides of the brain, frequently incurred when the person's head strikes the pavement.
+The latter is more apt to cause a more comprehensive range of symptoms.

-- Hematomas occur when a blood vessel is ruptured and leads to an accumulation of blood.
+- Hematomas occur when a blood vessel is ruptured and lead to an accumulation of blood.
 Some types are epidural hematoma, subdural hematoma, and subarachnoid hematoma.

 - Skull fractures can be problematic since they allow for brain injury or a direct entrance of bacteria through the fractured area and into the brain.